-In general, after one year of employment in a with-benefits position, a faculty member is eligible for a combined leave benefit equivalent to a total of 1⁄2 of annual salary (generally, a 4-credit release) with no pay reduction (through a combination of PLU and Washington PFML pay); after three years of consecutive academic year employment, a faculty member is eligible for a combined leave benefit equivalent to a total of 1⁄3 of annual salary (generally, an 8-credit release) with no pay reduction (through a combination of PLU and Washington PFML pay).
+In general, after one year of employment in a benefits eligible position, a faculty member is eligible for a combined leave benefit equivalent to a total of 1⁄2 of annual salary (generally, a 4-credit release) with no pay reduction (through a combination of PLU and Washington PFML pay); after three years of consecutive academic year employment, a faculty member is eligible for a combined leave benefit equivalent to a total of 1⁄3 of annual salary (generally, an 8-credit release) with no pay reduction (through a combination of PLU and Washington PFML pay).
 Additional time may be approved but will result in a pay reduction.

 Course releases will be prorated for partial semester leaves and for those less than full-time (1.0 FTE).
-Paid Family/Medical Leave benefit payments from PLU will not exceed two semesters (approximately 30 weeks of leave) in a five-year period and will not exceed one semester of leave in a 12-month period.
-Human Resources, in conjunction with the Office of the Provost and Dean, will determine the period of PLU paid and/or unpaid leave to be provided to the requesting faculty member.
+Paid Family/Medical Leave benefit payments from PLU will not exceed the equivalent of $\frac{1}{12}$ of annual salary in a five-year period and will not exceed the equivalent of $\frac{1}{12}$ of annual salary in a 12-month period.
+Human Resources, in conjunction with the Office of the Provost and dean, will determine the period of PLU paid and/or unpaid leave to be provided to the requesting faculty member.